 Today, 6.5 to 8 million tons of plastic wastes are estimated to be discharged in the oceans every year.
-It has even been described as the 7e continent, creating a pollution as never before and jeopardizing biodiversity.
+It has even been described as the 7th continent, creating a pollution as never before and jeopardizing biodiversity.
 According to studies, 70% of plastic wastes found in the oceans come from only a dozen single-use objects daily used.

 Overview of the European initiatives

 At the end of May, the European Union has announced several initiatives with the aim to reduce the usage of single-use plastic.
-First, objects that can be produced by more durable materials will be ban.
+First, objects that can be produced with more durable materials will be ban.
 Cotton buds, cutlery, plates, straws, cocktail stirrer and rod for balloons are concerned by this restriction.
 Secondly, initiatives to reduce the consumption of food containers and plastic cups for drinks will be set up by member States which will set national targets.
 Theses objectives could take the form of taxes or a replacement by substitute products.

 Other initiatives are also mentioned by the proposal of the European commission, like reaching 90% of collecting for single-use plastic bottles before 2025 or defining adapted labelling which put forward the way of waste disposal as well as their negative impacts on the environment.
 Indeed, by bringing awareness to the consumers, a wake-up call and a change of behavior could happen and be a way to treat upstream the problem of single-use plastic pollution.

 Single-use plastic: what about France?